1. Department Policies

 Prof. Christos Papadimitriou, 689 Soda, 510-642-1559, christos@cs

 Prof. Laurent El Ghaoui, 421 Sutardja Dai, elghaoui@eecs (Fall Semester 2013)

 Prof. Babak Ayazifar, 517 Cory, 510-642-9945, ayazifar@eecs (Spring Semester 2014)

 The Administrative Assistant to the CS Chair, 385 Soda, 510-642-0930, ahburr@eecs, will direct you to a professor to handle your complaint

 Student Grievance Procedure

 The Berkeley campus Student Grievance Procedure (Appendix II to the Berkeley Campus Regulations Implementing University Policies) gives you an opportunity to resolve complaints alleging discrimination based on race, color, national origin, sex, handicap, age, and sexual orientation.
 You may also use the procedure to resolve any complaints you may have alleging that any other rules or policies of the Berkeley campus were inappropriately applied and resulted in an injury to you.
 The procedure is not applicable to certain kinds of complaints for which other appropriate appeals procedures exist, such as a grade appeal based on the application of nonacademic criteria.
-(See Appeal of Grades in Courses and Examinations for a description of the grade appeal process).
+(See the Grade Appeals section of the COCI Handbook for a description of the grade appeal process).
 The procedure contains important time limitations and provisions about the interrelationship between this procedure and other campus complaint procedures.
 Copies of the procedure are available in 102 Sproul Hall.